What is an Annuity?

 Should I Buy An Annuity?

-An annuity is just one of your retirement income options.
-It’s the one that offers the most in the way of security, guaranteeing your income for life.
+An annuity is just one of your retirement income options, although it’s the one that offers the most in the way of security, guaranteeing your income for life.
 However, the inflexibility of this option and current low rates have made other options – such as pension drawdown – more popular as alternatives.

 Financial Adviser at Drewberry